-The suggested study is a third in a series of philosophical works on the challenges of early-twentieth European Jewish world (see section 1.4).
-In the next stage of my academic career, I aim to build on the collaborations and expertise I will gain in this study to think about heresy in contemporary American Jewish culture.
-I aim to change the focus of my work from Europe to the USA, and to engage with current events in the Jewish American community, all from the theoretical perspective of heresy as developed in this study.
+The suggested study is the third in a series of philosophical works on the challenges of the early twentieth-century European Jewish world (see section 1.4).
+In the next stage of my academic career, I aim to build on the collaborations and expertise I will develop in this study to think about heresy in contemporary American Jewish culture.
+I aim to shift the focus of my work from Europe to the USA, and to engage with current events in the Jewish American community, all from the theoretical perspective of heresy, as developed in this study.

-In terms of my academic career, after several years of an enriching career in the USA, as both a postdoctoral fellow at the University of California, Berkeley and as a tenure-track faculty in the department of Philosophy and Religious Studies at Towson University, Maryland (I am a second year assistant professor), where I acquired new theoretical knowledge and methodological tools and collaborated with a vibrant intellectual community, my aim is to return to Israel.
-It is my belief that an extensive research period in a thriving and prestigious academic institution in Israel, which offers superb networking opportunities and excellent research facilities—is essential to my ability to consolidate my academic standing and secure a position in Israeli academia.
-The ensuing products of the research project—a book and two journal articles, as well as the international conference and several workshop presentations—will increase the visibility of my research and will open up new avenues of collaboration.
-Indeed, the department of Jewish History and Thought at the University of Haifa has shown particular interest in my academic achievements and advancement, and Dr, Cohen-Skalli and other members of the department and the faculty of humanities are deeply committed to working with me towards securing a long-term position at the university.
+In terms of my academic journey, I have enjoyed an enriching career spanning several years in the USA, first as a postdoctoral fellow at the University of California, Berkeley and then as a tenure-track faculty member in the department of Philosophy and Religious Studies at Towson University, Maryland (I am a second year assistant professor).
+Having acquired new theoretical knowledge and methodological tools, and having collaborated with these vibrant intellectual communities, my aim is to return to Israel.
+I believe that an extensive research period in a thriving and prestigious academic institution in Israel—which offers superb networking opportunities and excellent research facilities—is essential if I am to consolidate my academic standing and secure a position in Israeli academia.
+The resulting products of the research project (a book and two journal articles, as well as the international conference and several workshop presentations) will increase the visibility of my research and open up new avenues of collaboration.
+Indeed, the department of Jewish History and Thought at the University of Haifa has shown particular interest in my academic achievements and advancement, and Dr. Cohen-Skalli and other members of the department and the faculty of humanities are deeply committed to working with me toward securing a long-term position at the university.

 2.2 Quality of the proposed measures to exploit and disseminate the project results

-The suggested project is primarily intended for scholars of Jewish thought, philosophy of religion, modern philosophy in the continental tradition, political theology, theories of post-secularism, and German literature and Culture.
-As may be gleaned from my list of publications, throughout my academic career, I have been deeply committed to disseminating my research in both academic and popular publications, presentations, conferences and other academic initiatives.
-My previous studies have been published in leading peer-reviewed journals, and in top-tier academic presses.
-And while the main forms of dissemination of the project are the journal articles and the book manuscript, I intend publicize the study through my membership with several professional organizations (Association for Jewish Studies, Israeli Philosophical Association, The American Academy of Religion, World Jewish Congress, German Studies Association).
+The suggested project is primarily intended for scholars of Jewish thought, philosophy of religion, modern philosophy in the continental tradition, political theology, theories of post-secularism, and German literature and culture.
+As evidenced by my list of publications, throughout my academic career I have been deeply committed to disseminating my research in both academic and popular publications, along with presentations, conferences and other academic initiatives.
+My previous studies have been published in leading peer-reviewed journals and top-tier academic presses.
+While the main forms of dissemination will be the journal articles and book manuscript, I intend to publicize the study through my membership with several professional organizations (Association for Jewish Studies, Israeli Philosophical Association, The American Academy of Religion, World Jewish Congress, and German Studies Association).
 These associations’ annual conventions, exhibits, awards, internal mailing lists and online platforms will provide a prominent forum for the project.
-I am also part of a set of international subject-specific and institutional mailing lists which reach a considerable number of scholars in the relevant disciplines in the US, Europe and Israel (H-Net, Hum-il, etc.).
-The research workshop and the international conference I intend to organize in the University of Haifa during my time at the Bucerius Institute, together with my social media platforms (Academia.com and Facebook accounts) will provide additional important dissemination opportunities.
+I am also included in a set of international subject-specific and institutional mailing lists which reach a considerable number of scholars in the relevant disciplines in the US, Europe and Israel (H-Net, Hum-il, etc.).
+The research workshop and the international conference I intend to organize at the University of Haifa during my time at the Bucerius Institute, together with my social media platforms (Academia.com and Facebook accounts) will provide additional important dissemination opportunities.
 I plan to apply for funding for the conference from the Leo Baeck Institute, which has generously funded my research on Jewish messianism in the past.
-As noted in section 3.3, the Bucerius Institute will support the cost of travelling to conferences in Israel.
+As noted in section 3.3, the Bucerius Institute will help with travel costs for the purposes of attending conferences in Israel.